arcticmatt/arweave-simple-examples/README.md

 ## Running the code

-There are four scripts.
+There are five scripts.

 1. `yarn readAccount`—this is a simple example of how to read basic data about your Arweave wallet.
-2. `yarn readTx`—reads the data of a transaction.
+2. `yarn readTx TX_ID`—reads the data of a transaction.
-3. `yarn txStatus`—this gets the status of a single transaction.
-It can take a while for a transaction to be mined and confirmed.
-However, even while a transaction is still processing, you can read the data with `getData` or by going to `https://arweave.net/TX_ID`.
+3. `yarn txStatus TX_ID`—this gets the status of a single transaction.
-4. `yarn submitTx`—the most involved example, shows how to submit a transaction and read the data back.
+4. `yarn submitTx`—shows how to submit a transaction using `arweave.transactions.post` and read the data back.
+5. `yarn arbundles`—shows how to submit a transaction using `arbundles` (which is more robust than `arweave.transactions.post`) and read the data back.

 ## Misc